GoogleCloudPlatform/functions-framework-go/README.md

 	)

 	func main() {
 		// The local development server is normally started from the command line, but
-         // certain IDE's support directly running go applications from the IDE.
-In these
+		// certain IDE's support directly running go applications and the function won't
-         // cases, the function won't be recognized.
+		// be recognized.
 		//
 		// To resolve, set the "FUNCTION_TARGET" env variable directly to ensure the
 		// function is registered for the local server.
 		//
 		// err := os.Setenv("FUNCTION_TARGET", "HelloWorld")
 		// if err != nil {
 		//     log.Fatalf("failed to set FUNCTION_TARGET: %v\n for local dev server", err)
 		// }

 		// Use PORT environment variable, or default to 8080. port := "8080"